jarekdrabek/challenge-widget-design/README.md

 - **min_qty** shows the minimal number of products that needs to be order in order to have a deal

-Ad2.
+**Ad2.**

-Given low data volume and low numbers of users (3 customers and 3 suppliers) I assume that the application will be small or at least is at its early stage.
+Given low data volume and low numbers of users (3 customers and 3 suppliers) I assume that the application will be small or at least it is at its early development stage.
 Therefore we are not in good position to predict sweet spots in the system architecture or even where the application will go further from the business point of view.

 Taking the above into consideration I would choose ligthweight technology that will allow to biuld the system quickly and if possibly amend DB schema quickly and easily.